 When your puppy knows how to self-soothe it’s also going to help you a lot when it comes to some of the more undesirable behaviors like biting and chewing.
 If we can teach our pups to be content with some of their own toys – instead of our fingers, arms, pants or shoes – we will have better results when we redirect their attention to the desired behavior.

 Interested in learning more?
+Let's start with the 6 essentials of 8-week-old puppy training and what to do when you feel, “my dog doesn't listen to me.”
 Then you’ll also want to check out these related blogs.

-Name one skill we never ever want to teach our puppy?
 Which of the 3 skills have you found most useful?
-Share your comments below.